dfsnow/travel-time-matrices/input/2010/README.md

 1. Clone this repository or download it from GitHub
 2. Navigate to `inputs/2010/` (this directory)
-3. Unpack the included tarballs by running `extract_tarballs.sh`
+3. Run `extract_tarballs.sh` to unpack the included tarballs
-3. Download/clip OSM data and save it to the appropriate directories by running `get_osm_data.sh`
+3. Run `get_osm_data.sh` to download/clip OSM data and save it to the appropriate directories
-4. (Optional) Download GTFS feeds for each routing area by running `get_transit_feeds.R`
+4. (Optional) Run `get_transit_feeds.R` to download GTFS feeds for each routing area

 :warning: **NOTE** :warning: